VidunderGunder/hello-twin/README.md

 yarn run dev
 ```

-The server starts in `src/index.ts`.
+You'll get some errors - don't worry.

+Open `src/index.ts` and save the file.

 You can test queries with [Insomnia](https://insomnia.rest/download) (or [Postman](https://www.postman.com/downloads/), if you prefer).

 ## Heads-Up

+If you get permission denied when doing anything COM-port related, make sure you close all active processes using the COM (e.g., Interactive Python or the Arduino Serial Monitor), and try again.

 This project formats Python code with *black*, so accept installing it if prompted by VSCode, if you want auto-formatting.

 In general, you should accept what VSCode recommends you to install, unless you know what you're doing.

-If you get permission denied when doing anything COM-port related, make sure you close all active processes using the COM (e.g., Interactive Python or the Arduino Serial Monitor), and try again.